-Toasts are the bread and butter of breakfast cuisine and if you want to have pitch-perfect toasts every time, you'll need the best toaster in your kitchen.
+When it comes to the best toasters of 2021, finding the right option for your needs is essential.
+Toast is the bread and butter of breakfast cuisine and if you want to have perfect toast every time, you'll need the best toaster in your kitchen.
 Toasters are available in a bewildering array of prices, from cheap plastic models that will always burn/under-toast whatever you slot in them to multi-functional, Bluetooth-enabled bread crisping machines.

 We have a hunch that you are here to peruse the wildest and most expensive toasters available to mankind and if that's the case, you'll find plenty of high-end toasting machines on this best toaster roundup.
 However there are more affordable – but still stylish and effective – toasters in the list too if you're on a tight budget.

-In the market for breakfast appliances?
+In the market for other 'breakfast' appliances?
 Check out T3's top quality roundups about the best coffee makers – goes perfectly with buttery toast –, best kettles – if you're more of a tea person – or best non-stick frying pan, for lovers of French toast.

 What's the best toaster right now?